Age of Empires 1 Review

 The speed at which a faction advances through the ages is dependent on the resources to which it has access, how many villagers and buildings it assigns to the endeavor, and the order in which buildings are constructed and technologies are researched.
 Naturally, rival faction proximity greatly impacts the speed of faction advancement.
 If a rival faction is in close proximity time and resources need to be spent on building up offensive or defensive forces, thereby slowing resource acquisition, building construction and technological research.

-Each campaign on offer progressively advances to the Iron Age via a sequence of objective-based scenarios whereas Random Map, Scenario and Death Match modes often offer full progression from Stone to Iron Age within one, unbroken game session.
+Each Age of Empires campaign progressively advances to the Iron Age via a sequence of objective-based scenarios whereas Random Map, Scenario and Death Match modes often offer full progression from Stone to Iron Age within one, unbroken game session.

 Not all scenario objectives in Age of Empires are based on conquest.
 For example, a scenario may involve simply building a Wonder of the World of the Iron Age that stands for 2,000 years (before another faction manages the same feat).
 50 villagers can build a Wonder in a minute of game-time, but the Wonder must stand (be defended) for 2,000 years or 15 minutes of game-time.